memkind/memkind/examples/README.md

 # Memkind examples

-The example directory contains some example codes that use the memkind interface.
+The example directory contains example codes that use the memkind interface.

 ## PMEM

-The pmem_*.c demonstrates how to create and use a file-backed memkind.
+The pmem_*.c demonstrates how to create and use a file-backed memory kind.
- The default pmem path is "/tmp/", to provide custom directory please use:
+The default pmem path is "/tmp/".

-    ./pmem_malloc.c /custom/pmem/dir/
+Custom directory is pass as first argument to all of PMEM example programs, e.g. to execute pmem_malloc example in /mnt/pmem location, call:

+    ./pmem_malloc /mnt/pmem/

 ### pmem_kinds.c

-A simple example showing how to create and destroy pmem kind with defined or unlimited size.
+This example shows how to create and destroy pmem kind with defined or unlimited size.

 ### pmem_malloc.c

-Memory allocation example with possibility to exceed pmem kind size.
+This example shows how to allocate memory and possibility to exceed pmem kind size.

 ### pmem_malloc_unlimited.c

-A similar example to pmem_malloc but with the use of unlimited kind size.
+This example shows how to allocate memory with unlimited kind size.

 ### pmem_usable_size.c

-An example showing the difference between the expected and the actual allocation size.
+This example shows difference between the expected and the actual allocation size.

 ### pmem_alignment.c